We’re developing a strategy to create new jobs, new investment and promote innovation in Newcastle

 The release of our Discussion Paper is designed to create a conversation and critical consideration in order to inform a new economic plan for our city.
 More than ever, we've heard business and our community are concerned about future economic opportunities and want to be part of the solution.
 Establishing a new Economic Development Strategy (EDS) will allow us to make the most of tomorrow’s opportunities and support a resilient city.

-You're encouraged to have your say on how we can create the right environment for a stronger Newcastle economy.
-There are a number of ways to have your say:
+We encouraged our community and stakeholders to have a say on how we can create the right environment for a stronger Newcastle economy.
+The engagement program included:

-Our Discussion Paper engagement and survey closes 5pm on Sunday 6 December 2020.
+Our Discussion Paper engagement and survey closed 5pm on Sunday 6 December 2020.
+We are now preparing engagement reports.

 - People-centred – Programs will place people at the centre with outcomes to benefit the broad community.